functionless/eventual-website/docs/what-is-eventual.md

 ## Service

-The top-level Concept of Eventual is a Service consisting of APIs, Events, Subscriptions, Workflows and Activities.
+The top-level Concept of Eventual is a Service consisting of APIs, Events, Subscriptions, Workflows and Tasks.

 ![Service Contract](../assets/service-contract.png)